speudusa/csharp-web-development-wiki/Lesson-4-(Classes-Part-2).md

 ### Full-Time Students

 * Welcome to Days 5, 6, and 7!
+* Assignment 1 due by end of Day 8
 * **Day 5**:
     * Lesson 4
 * **Day 6 & 7**: